Most tourist guides offer advice on where to eat. This map of London shows you where not to.

 A more reassuring result: most of the 431,758 locations throughout the UK for which good data was available, had a five-star rating.
 These included many of the restaurant chains.
 The aforementioned Mickey D's, but also Burger King and Subway all had perfect 5 out of 5 ratings.
 Notable exception: KFC, “falling quite a bit below the national average.
 In fact, KFC was among the lowest of even its cheaper fried chicken competitors”.

-“The next stat really surprised me”, writes Dunne “I would have thought that food standards in the capital would have been held to a higher standard than elsewhere in the country, but the opposite is true”.
+“The next stat really surprised me”, writes Dunne “I would have thought that food hygiene in the capital would have been held to a higher standard than elsewhere in the country, but the opposite is true”.

 In fact, out of 16 major cities in the UK, Glasgow has by far the best average food hygiene rating (>4.8), while London (+/- 4.1) is well below the national average (>4.4) and battling Leicester for last place.